-Cementing is one of the most important operations performed on a well in order to ensure complete zonal isolation, aquifer protection, and the structural integrity of the wellbore.
-Without it, the well may never reach its full production potential, and liquids from one zone could interfere with, or be lost to, another.
-After drilling a well, steel pipe - called casing - is inserted into the hole.
+A cementing operation is critical for ensuring complete zonal isolation, aquifer protection and the structural integrity of the wellbore.
+Without it, the well may never reach its full production potential and liquids from one zone could interfere with, or be lost to, another zone.
+After drilling a well, steel pipe called casing is inserted into the hole.
 Cement is then pumped down the pipe and circulated up the annulus to create a strong barrier of protection between the well and rock formations.